FluCrypt/docs/how-defi-kingdoms-works/the-heroes.md

 **Pets**

 Heroes can sometimes find and capture rare pets that will accompany them on their adventures.
-These pets can grant stat bonuses, passive abilities, and more.
+These pets can grant stat bonuses, passive abilities, and more. **Who knows?
+Maybe someday pets from other blockchain projects will find their way into our Kingdoms....**

 **PvP**